The X-Files season 8: Crew

-Chris Carter, who also served as executive producer and showrunner during the season, wrote or co-wrote the bulk of the episodes for the season, with nine of the twenty one episodes.
-Of the nine, four were co-written with executive producer Frank Spotnitz.
-Carter also wrote five episodes solo, and Spotnitz wrote four episodes solo.
-The rest of the writing staff contributed one or two episodes.
-Vince Gilligan was promoted to executive producer and wrote one episode.
-John Shiban was promoted to co-executive producer and wrote one episode.
-David Amann was promoted to producer and wrote one episode.
-Jeffrey Bell was promoted to executive story editor and wrote one episode.
-Greg Walker was promoted to executive story editor and wrote two episodes.
+Chris Carter, who served as executive producer and showrunner of the season, wrote or co-wrote nine of the 21 episodes, including the bulk of the season's mythology episodes.
+Of the nine, four were co-written with executive producer Frank Spotnitz and five were written solo.
+Spotnitz wrote four additional episodes on his own.
+The rest of the writing staff each contributed one or two episodes.
+Vince Gilligan was promoted to executive producer, John Shiban was promoted to co-executive producer, David Amann was promoted to producer, and Jeffrey Bell was promoted to executive story editor.
+Each wrote one episode.
 Steven Maeda was promoted to story editor and wrote two episodes.
-Daniel Arkin, who wrote a freelance episode for the series previously, returned to contribute to the story for one episode.
+Daniel Arkin, who previously wrote an episode freelance, returned to contribute to the story for one episode.

-Kim Manners was promoted to co-executive producer and directed the most of episodes of the season with seven.
-Directors who directed multiple episodes for the season included Tony Wharmby who directed four, Rod Hardy directed three, and Richard Compton directed two.
+Kim Manners was promoted to co-executive producer and directed seven of the episodes, the most of the season's directors.
+Others who directed multiple episodes included Tony Wharmby with four, Rod Hardy with three, and Richard Compton with two.
 Peter Markle, Terrence O'Hara, and Barry K. Thomas each directed one episode.
-Carter directed a single episode, while writer Spotnitz made his directorial debut.
+Carter directed a single episode, while Spotnitz made his directorial debut.